Neo-islander (n.): someone whose bloodline comes from ocean water on all sides, but now needs to take the subway for two hours to get to the beach…

-Juliany Taveras is a writer, photographer, and theatre-maker from the boroughs of NYC who works at the intersections of art and social justice.
-Their playwriting has been nationally recognized and their poetry has appeared in La Galería Magazine and Reflections on the Burden of Men.
+Juliany F. Taveras is a Dominican-American writer, photographer, and theatre-maker from Brooklyn.
+Their playwriting has been nationally recognized (The Kilroys List 2016, 50 Playwrights Project List 2018) and their poetry has appeared in La Galería Magazine, Reflections on the Burden of Men, and various zines (both digital and print).

 Juliany believes strongly in the power of storytelling to build empathy and community, and aspires to write new, just worlds into existence.
-They also really love Swiss Fudge cookies and the iconic animated film Shark Tale.
+They also really love dried mango, sunflowers, and the iconic animated film Shark Tale.

 You can contact them at email@example.com.